BigCodeBench¶

 Where it fits in the stack¶

 BigCodeBench is a core tool in the Benchmarking layer for code-specialized models and agents.
+It is often used to validate the performance of models before they are integrated into IDE assistants or autonomous coding agents.

 Typical use cases¶